Chris von der Ahe: Career

 In 1887, after a poor showing in the World Series, the ill-tempered von der Ahe threatened to withhold his players' share of the earnings.
-In 1891, he was also majority owner of the Cincinnati Kelly's Killers, which played for part of one season in the American Association.
+In 1891, he was also majority owner of the Cincinnati Kelly's Killers, who played for part of one season in the American Association.

 In 1892 the team joined the National League after the American Association folded.
-By this time, Comiskey had lost patience with von der Ahe and left for the Cincinnati Reds.
-Without Comiskey, the Browns quickly became a last-place team.
+Unfortunately for the Browns, they, along with three other AA refugees, were forced to place their players in a pool and give the established NL clubs first choice to sign them.
+By this time, Comiskey had lost patience with von der Ahe, and signed with the Cincinnati Reds.
+Without Comiskey's eye for talent, the Browns crumbled to only their second losing record as a fully professional team, finishing 11th.
+They would never come close to contention again during von der Ahe's ownership, never finishing higher than ninth in their first seven years in the NL and even finishing last twice.

-Legal problems plagued von der Ahe's ownership, especially in the later years.
+Legal problems plagued von der Ahe's ownership, especially in its later years.
 In an effort to recoup his losses, in 1892 he moved to a larger ballpark, which he surrounded with an amusement park, complete with beer garden, a horse track in the outfield, a "shoot-the-shoots" water flume ride, and an artificial lake (used for ice skating in winter).
 The league, which prohibited gambling on its grounds, disapproved of the race track; so did von der Ahe's outfielders.
 The press called the facility "Coney Island West" and nicknamed von der Ahe "Von der Ha Ha."

 With losses still piling up, von der Ahe resorted to selling off his best players, mostly to Brooklyn.
 In 1898, part of the ballpark burned down during an April game with Chicago; his second wife divorced him; and his bondsman kidnapped him for not paying his debts.
 In a highly publicized trial connected with the fire, von der Ahe lost his baseball team.
 The Browns changed hands twice and changed their name twice, first to the Perfectos (1899) and then to the Cardinals (1900).
 The American League team known as the St. Louis Browns from 1902 to 1953 had no connection to von der Ahe's team aside from the name, which was designed to invoke the memory of the 1885–1889 era.